 The album 'At The Gallop' is not up to the level of Lizzy / Skid Row in terms of musicianship for instance but it's a rare example of a mid-'70s Irish hard rock LP, and it has a few decent tracks.
 As such it is now very collectible and commands high prices.
 I have used a track that was recorded a few years before the LP was released, the band's first single, 'Guinness Rock'.
 Brady and Kiely continued after Cromwell as an acoustic duo, 'The Establishment'.

 According to irishrock.org The Radiators organised one of Ireland's first Punk events, The Belfield Punk festival in 1977, and played with The Undertones, The Gamblers, Revolver and The Vipers.
-The Radiators split in '81 with various members continuing with Eric Bell, ex-Pogues members, and has reformed from time to time, notably to support U2 in 2005.
+The Radiators split in '81 with various members continuing with Eric Bell, ex-Pogues members, and have reformed from time to time, notably to support U2 in 2005.

 According to irish-showbands.com, Reform leader Don O'Connor complained in an interview that Irish pop magazines like Spotlight were concentrating solely on new flash-in-the-pan Dublin bands and ignoring hard-working rural bands like Reform, making it impossible for such acts to achieve national success.